 - Peace and unity in the church, especially among leaders

-- Success in receiving permanent residency documents
+- Success in receiving permanent residency documents before we leave

 Grace and Peace,